AlaskaAirlines/auro-flight/demo/demo.md

 ## Using the footer slot

 In this example for a flight that requires government approval or a flight that is operated by another subsidiary or partner carrier, you can use the `footer` custom element slot to insert additional information into the scope of the component.
-In the code you will see the use of `<auro-icon>` and text within the named slot element.
+Notice the use of `<auro-icon>` and text within the named slot element.

+This slot requires the consumer to manually manage what is read back via the screen reader through the use of `aria-hidden="true"`.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/footerSlot.html) -->